 This division of data will also make it easier to implement specific improvements in strategy and measure their success.

-It applies to the time it takes an agent to complete the work associated with an interaction after it has finished, such as logging customer and query information.
+It applies to the time it takes an agent to complete the work associated with an interaction after it has finished, such as logging the customer information.

-You want your agents to work as quickly as possible while recording everything correctly.
-Accurate data is very important for shaping business, engagement and marketing strategies - that’s why we gather it!
+You want your agents to work as quickly as possible while recording everything correctly - accurate data is essential for shaping business, engagement and marketing strategies.

 How to track:

-For example, if the issue is that your system is not user-friendly, you could provide agents with a template guiding them through what they need to do, or even consider changing your contact centre tracking solution.
+For example, if the issue is that your system is not user-friendly, you could provide agents with a template guiding them through what they need to do, or consider investing in different software.